Dev-Relax/chrono-cms/README.md

 # Chronos CMS

-> A self-hostable, open-source **hybrid CMS** — ships with a full admin UI, a built-in public blog, and a clean REST API so any external frontend can consume your content.
+> A self-hostable, open-source **headless CMS built for developer portfolios** — manage your blog posts, projects, skills, work history, testimonials, and certifications in one place, then expose it all through a clean REST API so any frontend can consume it.

 ---